| THE CHINESE "KE"

 sparkle seems strange - even jarring - but the tone is admirably

 robust, brilliant, warm, colorful, full and round.
+THE HARPSICHORD

 Harpsichord,